tflovorn/anomtrans/README.md

 Replace `petsc/3.7-cxxcomplexdebug` with `petsc/3.7-cxxcomplex` for release mode.

-Note that the boost/1.59 module on Lonestar5 does not include boost::mpi.
-`module help boost` references a boost-mpi module, but this does not exist.

 Also add to `~/.bashrc` just under "PLACE Environment Variables including PATH here.":

     export PATH=$HOME/bin:$PATH